Mustang District: Sky caves

-One fascinating feature of the district are thousands of cliff dwellings, some highly inaccessible.
+One feature of the district are thousands of cliff dwellings, some highly inaccessible.
 These Mustang Caves or Sky Caves of Nepal are a collection of some 10,000 man-made caves dug into the sides of valleys in the Mustang.
 Several groups of archaeologists and researchers have explored these stacked caves and found partially mummified human bodies and skeletons that are at least 2,000–3,000 years old.
 Explorations of these caves by conservators and archaeologists have also led to the discovery of valuable Buddhist paintings, sculptures, manuscripts and numerous artefacts belonging to the 12th to 14th century.
 The caves lie on the steep valley walls near the Kali Gandaki River in Upper Mustang.

 In 2007, explorers from the United States, Italy and Nepal discovered ancient Buddhist decorative art and paintings, manuscripts and pottery in the Mustang caves near Lo Manthang, dating back to the 13th century.
 In 2008, a number of 600-year-old human skeletons were discovered by a second expedition.
 They also recovered reams of invaluable manuscripts containing writings from both the Bon religion and Buddhism, some of which were illuminated.
 Research groups have continue to investigate these caves, as it is not clear who built the caves and why were they built.
 According to theory, they may date back to 8–10,000 BCE when Mustang was much greener.

 In 2007, a shepherd discovered a collection of 55 cave paintings near the village depicting the life of the Buddha.
 A series of at least twelve caves were discovered north of Annapurna and near the village of Lo Manthang, decorated with ancient Buddhist paintings and set in sheer cliffs at 14000 ft elevation.
 The paintings show Newari influence, dating to approximately the 13th century, and also contain Tibetan scripts executed in ink, silver and gold and pre-Christian era pottery shards.
 Explorers found stupas, decorative art and paintings depicting various forms of the Buddha, often with disciples, supplicants and attendants, with some mural paintings showing sub-tropical themes containing palm trees, billowing Indian textiles and birds.